Pau6b/tmUp/README.md

 # tmUp

-_This is a multiplatform aplication to manage your sports team._
+_This is a multiplatform aplication to manage your sports teamm._

 # Front end best practices